Planning your next trip and want to know more about the journey from Milan to Venice by train? Look no further!

-The average train time from Milan to Venice is 2h 48m, although it takes just 2h on the fastest direct Frecciarossa services.
-There are around 32 trains per day running from Milan to Venice, the first train leaves from Milan Central at 05:00 and the last train leaves at 23:33.
+The average train time from Milan to Venice is 3 hours and 19 minutes, although it takes just 2 hours and 12 minutes on the fastest direct Frecciarossa services.
+There are around 43 trains per day running on this route, which spans 152 miles (245 km).

-Travel on a high-speed train and as you cross the Venetian Lagoon in your comfortable seat into Venezia S.L. station, you’ll wonder why you ever considered driving!
-Upgrade to Frecciarossa's Executive Class to travel in maximum comfort, enjoying luxury reclining leather seats and a meal served to your seat.
+Hope on board an ultra-modern high-speed Frecciarossa train and enjoy comfortable seating, free WiFi, and plenty of space for luggage as standard.
+Upgrade to Frecciarossa's Executive Class to travel in maximum comfort, enjoying luxury reclining leather seats and a meal served to your seat as you cross the Venetian Lagoon.

 As you leave Venezia S.L., take a moment to appreciate the view of the Grand Canal, which runs directly opposite the station exit.
 Venice’s top sights – such as the magnificent Rialto Bridge and Saint Mark’s Basilica – are within walking distance.
 Or, if you’re feeling suitably Venetian, hail a water taxi!